 Author contributions: All authors contributed equally to this paper with literature review and analysis, drafting and critical revision and editing, and approval of the final version of this article.

-Conflict-of-interest statement: WKL has received honorarium for attending advisory board meetings of Boehringer Ingelheim and Takeda.
+Conflict-of-interest statement: WKL has received an honorarium for attending advisory board meetings of Boehringer Ingelheim and Takeda.
 WKS received honorarium for attending advisory board meetings of AbbVie, Celltrion and Gilead; speaker fees from AbbVie, Astrazeneca, Eisai, Gilead and Ipsen; and research funding from Gilead.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript